Filters

 Section titled “Extensible match”DN-component matching:

-(member:dn:=cn=John,ou=users,dc=example,dc=com)(ou:dn:=Engineering)Migration to FleX
+(member:dn:=cn=John,ou=users,dc=example,dc=com)(ou:dn:=Engineering)Migrating to FleX

-Section titled “Migration to FleX”| LDAP | FleX |
+Section titled “Migrating to FleX”| LDAP | FleX |

 |---|---|